RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 result.fold({ ex -> "BOOM!: $ex"}, { "Got: $it" })
 ```

-Just like it does for `Option`, Arrow also provides `Monad` instances for `Try` and we can use it exactly in the same way
+Just like it does for `Option`, Arrow also provides `Monad` instances for `Try` and we can use it exactly in the same way.

 ```kotlin
 fun attackTry(): Try<Impacted> =